-Health and care systems are now gearing up for further change, with the Health and Care Bill currently going through Parliament, and expected to become law by spring 2022.
-White papers on adult social care reform and integration are expected over autumn and winter.
+Health and care systems are now gearing up for further change, with the introduction of the Health and Care Act.
 For more information on these developments, see our System Leadership and ICS Development Resources section.

 Working with national and sector partners, we provide a wide range of support tools and activities to support every step of the journey towards a fully integrated health and care system aiming for “Better Places, Better Partnerships” and “Better Care, Better Communities”.